Tea-club/ChaiVM/README.md

 Where Ret returns exit code `r0`. "main" is name of the starting function, `8` is number of registers in it, `0` is number of arguments passing into the function.
 This script compiled to chai-bytecode should print "0", because '0' == 48.
 ## Chai file format
-Our file format is similar to jvm ClassFile Structure.
+Except for classes, our file format is similar to jvm ClassFile Structure.
 Its content is the following:
 - Constants count (`imm`)
 - Constant[]
+- klass_info count (`imm`)
+- klass_info[]
 - func_info count (`imm`)
 - func_info[]